 Also, it is crazy just how much vocabulary you can pack into a ten to twenty minute yoga session.
 One of the best things about yoga with your little ones is that you can sneak a workout in while also keeping your children occupied!

 Related: Fun Home Workouts for Kids

 I almost forgot the most important part – matching outfits!
 Aren’s idea, not mine, but I rolled with it and now it needs to be a recurring thing.
-The leggings we are wearing are from K.Deer and I love them because they are comfortable and have enough give to move with you as you move through your poses.
+The leggings we are wearing are from K.Deer (which has since closed) and I love them because they are comfortable and have enough give to move with you as you move through your poses.